snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 ---

 We are pleased to announce a new release of the [Snowplow iOS Tracker][objc-tracker].
-[Version 1.3.0][1.3.0-tag] it's an important release that introduces Global Contexts, GDPR contexts and support of Swift Package Manager thanks to the contribute of [@vauxhall][contributor].
+[Version 1.3.0][1.3.0-tag] is an important release that introduces Global Contexts, GDPR contexts and support for the Swift Package Manager thanks to the contribution of [@vauxhall][contributor].
 Swift Package Maanger completes the list of supported dependency managers, which already includes Cocoapods and Carthage.

 Read on below for: